Understanding Asbestos Laws in California: A Guide for Housing Providers

 - Local Air Quality Governing Bodies: These include AQMD (covering Orange County, Riverside, LA, and San Bernardino) and APCD (covering San Diego).

 - OSHA: The Occupational Safety and Health Administration oversees workplace safety standards, including the handling and removal of asbestos.
-If you are the homeowner doing work on your own property this Agency is less of a concern, but they govern businesses like contractors and property managers.
+If you are the homeowner doing work on your own property, this agency is less of a concern, but it governs businesses like contractors and property managers.

 - San Diego APCD Rule 1206: This rule applies to buildings with five or more units.
 It requires asbestos testing before any renovation or demolition, regardless of the building’s age.